Volunteer Abroad Program Search

 Can I volunteer abroad at any age?

-While volunteering abroad may be popularized by young travelers, it isn’t exclusive to them.
-Though many programs require volunteers to be at least 18 years old, others may be specifically geared to high school students, families, and even adults who’ve long completed their education.
-Below are some different volunteer program types:
+Yes!
+While volunteering abroad may be popularized by young adults, it isn’t exclusive to them.
+Though many programs require volunteers to be at least 18 years old, others may be specifically geared to teens or families.
+It’s even common for older adults and retirees to take the leap and volunteer abroad, too!

 While some travelers would recommend you never pay a dime to volunteer, others enthusiastically encourage you to pay your way and more.
 Most programs are somewhere in the middle: offering you reasonable program fees while you cover flights, passport, visa, insurance, and other miscellaneous expenses.